DouglasRoyds/dotfiles/README.md

 Linux and Cygwin configuration files that I symlink into my home directory, eg:

-    .minttyrc -> .dotfiles/minttyrc
+    .minttyrc -> workspace/dotfiles/minttyrc

-No leading dots in this repository, as it's just a nuisance having them hidden from view in the (already hidden) .dotfiles directory.
+No leading dots in this repository, as it's just a nuisance having them hidden from view in this project directory.